 What You Need to Know About Open Enrollment

 Open enrollment for the health insurance marketplace is when all Americans can apply for health insurance coverage.
-The open enrollment period for coverage beginning on January 1, 2020, was from November 1, 2019, through December 15, 2019.
+The open enrollment period for coverage beginning on January 1, 2023, is from November 1, 2022, through January 15, 2023.

 While the open enrollment period for 2020 health insurance coverage is over, it’s essential to start preparing for the next open enrollment period.
 This is especially important if you are self-employed or work for an employer that doesn’t offer health insurance.

-The open enrollment period for 2021 coverage isn’t available yet, but you can expect it to be around the same time next year – from the beginning of November until mid-December.
-Here’s what you’ll need to prepare for the next open enrollment period:
+The open enrollment period runs from the beginning of November until mid-December every year.
+Here’s what you’ll need to prepare for the open enrollment period:

 - Personal information

 - Household information

 - Answers to basic health questions

 You can apply online and, in most cases, find out if you qualify for premium tax credits immediately.
 In a few cases, you may need to submit documents to verify some information.